 On Tuesday, Microsoft announced that it has officially ended support for Windows Vista in an official statement.
 This means current Vista users will no longer receive new security updates, no security hot fixes and other technical updates.

-Windows Vista security threats
+What are the Windows Vista security threats?

 Windows Vista will continue to work on the computers still running it.
 But due to there being no more security updates going forward, those businesses with a few devices still running Vista will become exposed to security threats especially if these devices are on the network.
-Security Essentials, the in-built antivirus for Vista will become insecure meaning those devices are at high risk from malware and viruses.
+Security Essentials, the in-built antivirus for Vista will become insecure meaning those devices are at high risk from Malware and viruses.